pavkatar/ActiveAuth-PHP/README.md

 * `$skey` is the server key you get from ActiveAuth's control panel
 * `$akey` which is the application key you generated

 If sucessfully authenticated the returned value (`$status`) should be the e-mail of the authenticated user.
-Otherwise the method will return `undef`.
+Otherwise the method will return `NULL`.
 After getting user's e-mail, you can create your application session for the sepcified user.